Moving to Denmark

 Generally, Denmark is a high wage, tax and welfare economy.
 The labour market is governed by the concept of 'flexicurity', which means that government policy and labour market legislation are guided by a high degree of market flexibility while providing substantial security through the welfare system.

 Denmark has one of the lowest low-income inequality measures among OECD countries – that is, the gap between senior executives and factory floor workers is smaller than most other places.
 It must be said, however, that the cost of living in Denmark is high.

 The Danish language is closely related to Swedish and Norwegian.
 It is not unusual to find a Dane and a Swede conversing together quite happily, each in their own language, each understanding the other but neither wanting to adopt the other’s tongue.
 English is compulsory in secondary schools and most people, particularly in urban areas, can speak it well.
 This makes it is quite easy for expats to be lazy about learning Danish, even though local authorities provide free or subsidised language courses to a high level.
 Danish hosts will nevertheless appreciate at least some effort being made to get to grips with their language.
 Furthermore, despite many larger companies adopting English as their company language, it remains difficult to do as well career-wise without at least some Danish.

 Despite its small size, Denmark has much to offer expats in terms of culture, sport and outdoor life.
 Visitors are often surprised at how unpopulated some parts of the country are.
 Being a peninsula and a series of islands, there is no shortage of coastline and water-based activities are very popular.
-Expats should be warned, however, that if they are looking for mountains and fjords they will be disappointed.
-Denmark is 'rolling' rather than hilly, with the highest point being only 170m above sea level.
+Denmark is also in a fantastic position for regional travel, with land and sea links to countries such as Germany, Sweden, Norway, Poland and the UK.